- Arrive early.

 Can I take a class?

 The Clackamas County Justice Court does not offer classes in lieu of conviction.
-However, based on your driving record or the violation you were cited for, the Judge may require you to attend a traffic safety education class as part of your conviction.
+However, based on your driving record or the violation, the Judge may require you to attend a traffic safety education class as part of your conviction.
 In these instances, you will be referred to U-TURN 180 to schedule your class.

-At a trial both, you and the law enforcement officer will appear in front of the Judge, to presetnt evidence and testimony in regards to your citation.
-If you miss a scheduled trial, you will be found guilty by default, the maximum fine imposed, and your license may be immediately suspended.
-If there are extenuating circumstances that arise prior to the scheduled trial date, contact the court immediately in writing.
-It is possible that a one-time postponement may be granted, but is at the Judge's discretion.
+At a trial, both you and the law enforcement officer will appear in front of the Judge to present evidence and testimony in regard to your citation.
+If you miss a scheduled trial, you will be found guilty by default, the maximum fine imposed, and your driver's license may be suspended.
+If there are extenuating circumstances that arise prior to the scheduled trial date, contact the Court immediately in writing.
+It is possible that a one-time postponement may be granted, at the Judge's discretion.

 If you are not able to physically appear at your scheduled trial, you may request to submit your written testimony in lieu of presenting your testimony orally.
 Your testimony by affidavit must be received by the trial date and time and must be notarized in order for the Judge to consider the written statement as your appearance in court.

 What happens at Trial?

-The Judge will explain that the burden of proving the case is on the officer.
-The burden of proof for violations is called preponderance of the evidence, the lowest burden of proof in law.
+The Judge will explain that the officer has the burden of proving the case.
+The burden of proof for violations is "preponderance of the evidence", the lowest burden of proof in law.
 It means that the officer is required to prove “more likely than not” the offense occurred.
 The officer is not required to prove a guilty mental state, such as, intentionally, knowingly, recklessly, or with criminal negligence.
-The decision will be based on whether the incident happened, more likely than not.
+The decision will be based on the facts presented and whether the incident happened, more likely than not.